abrotman/related-domains-by-dns/rdbd-newrrs.md

 exist, then both domains can publish RDBD RRs and optionally sign those.

-If one domain has relationships with many others, then the relevant RDBD RRs (and RDBDKEY RRs) can be published to represent those.
+If one domain has relationships with many others, then the relevant RDBD RRs (and RDBDKEY RRs) can be published to represent those or one RDBD RR can contain an HTTPS URL at which one can provide a list of names.

 # Required Signature Algorithms